SLISEMAP: Supervised dimensionality reduction through local explanations: Introduction

+For these toy data, {\sc slisemap} is therefore able to partition the data into three clusters, each modelled locally to a good accuracy by a separate linear white box model.
+The {\sc slisemap} embedding, together with the white box models, produces a global explanation of the black box model.
+The {\sc slisemap} embedding can be used to help the user to reverse-engineer the black box model and to find ``functional groups'' of data points, with each group modelled by a simple linear model.

+Uninformative directions in the data space, such as the $4$th attribute in this example, are automatically ignored; {\sc slisemap} follows the possibly nonlinear manifold that is relevant for the supervised learning task.
+Note that in each of the three clusters in the {\sc slisemap} embedding, the value of the response variable ${\bf{y}}_i$ obeys an identical distribution: nearby points in the {\sc slisemap} embedding have similar white box models, not necessarily similar values of the response variables!

+\paragraph{Example 2} A property of local explanations is that there may be several explanations, with roughly equally good fidelity, for any given data point.
+Consider the toy dataset described above, but let us assume that the user wants to add a new point ${\bf x}'$ where some of the maximal variables are identical, ${\bf x}'_i={\bf x}'_j=\max{{\bf x}'_{1:3}}$, where $i,j\in\{1,2,3\}$ and $i\ne j$.
+This new point would fit equally well into both of the clusters $i$ and $j$ and, hence, has two potential local explanations.
+As shown later in the experiments, this also occurs with real datasets, and {\sc slisemap} can be used to reveal this ambiguity, unlike more traditional local explanation methods that output only one white box model.

-As an example, Figure \ref{fig:mnist23} (left) shows visualization of a model that classifies 2 vs. 3 in the classic MNIST data set.
-The images are projected into two-dimensional plane such that the classifier for images projected nearby can to a good fidelity be approximated by the same white-box linear model.
-The local white-box models are shown in Figure \ref{fig:mnist23} (right).
-For example the classifier separates the 2s and 3s at the bottom right corner mainly by the "peak" in the middle of number 3.
-The {\sc slisemap} visualization has been scaled so that the points at distance $\lesssim 1$ away in the embedding belong to the same soft neighbourhood and their classification is explained by similar white-box model.
+\paragraph{Example 3} As a more realistic and complex example, Figure \ref{fig:mnist23} shows the visualisation of a black box model that classifies 2 versus 3 in the classic MNIST \citep{lecun1998gradientbased} dataset of hand-written digits.
+Here, the black box model is a convolutional neural network, and the white box model is a logistic regression classifier that takes the flattened image pixels as an input vector.
+The images are projected onto a two-dimensional plane such that the black box classifier for nearby images can, with good fidelity, be approximated by the same logistic regression model.
+The digits are split into roughly four visually separable clusters, with digits in each of the clusters classified by different sets of pixels.
+The logistic regression coefficients for different image pixels are shown in \autoref{fig:mnist23} (right).
+For example, the classifier separates the 2s and 3s at the bottom left mainly by identifying the "lower curve" in 3s, while in the top left, the classifier is looking for black pixels in the centre versus slightly below the centre.
+Seeing this visualisation enables us to find points that are similar in terms of the supervised learning problem and understand how the model classifies the data items.